 Ensure you’re aware of the state laws before moving forward with a lease agreement.

-Property owners and must follow New Hampshire state law when they issue rental applications.
+Property owners must follow New Hampshire state law when they issue rental applications.

-- Pet Deposits: Landlords may not charge a pet deposit in New Hampshire so some property owners charge monthly pet fees instead, which the state allows.
+- Pet Deposits: Landlords may not charge a pet deposit in New Hampshire, so some property owners charge monthly pet fees, which the state allows.